-The Airdrie Festival of Lights was created in 1996, by Stan Softley, an alderman and community volunteer.
-He formed a small group of dedicated individuals, John Whitrick, Rey Rawlings, Peter Pape and Alan TenFor the 2019 Season. nant, with a common goal, of providing the best Outdoor Christmas Light Display for families to enjoy.
+The Airdrie Festival of Lights was created in 1996, by Stan Softley, a then city alderman and community volunteer.
+He formed a small group of dedicated individuals, John Whitrick, Rey Rawlings, Peter Pape and Alan Tennant, with a common goal, of providing the best Outdoor Christmas Light Display for families to enjoy.
 That group grew over the years to become the Airdrie Festival of Lights Society, which has continued to operate the Festival.
 The Festival Society is an independent body that manages and operates the Festival with the help of hundreds of passionate volunteers.
 Watch in 2020, when we will celebrate our 25th season!
 If you’d like to learn more about our history click here to a great article from our friends at airdrielife magazine.
-(Link to be provided)

 STORY BY ALEX FRASER-HARRISON

 More than $250,000 has been donated back into the community from funds raised at the Festival.

 It started out as an odds-defying attempt to put Airdrie on the map.
 Twenty four years later, the Airdrie Festival of Lights is one of the city’s most popular annual events.

 “Airdrie was a bedroom community of Calgary and the only thing people would talk about was the hockey arena,” recalls Stan Softley, who in 1995 was an Airdrie alderman.
 “I felt we needed an identity.”

 Inspiration came to Softley while visiting Salt Lake City.
 “The community put on a lights festival in their park – the cars would drive in and drive around,” he says.
 “I looked around Airdrie and thought, could we do this?”